 Getting your employees on board is a key part of any IPO plan

 Whether you have an employee stock plan in place or not, it’s important to know the benefits of implementing one or modifying your existing employee equity plan now, pre-IPO.
-This is so you and your employees are set up for success for when you do go public.
-Early-stage employees need to be rewarded for their investment in the company’s journey and you also need buy in from newer employees on the new journey your company will be on.
+This is so you and your employees are set up for success when you do go public.
+Early-stage employees need to be rewarded for their investment in the company’s journey and you also need to buy in from newer employees on the new journey your company will be on.
 Public companies mean maturity and responsibility and you will want your employees to be on the path with you.

 An IPO means huge excitement from employees at what it potentially means for them financially but it can also mean uncertainty about what the future holds for them.
-You need to review everything that relates to an equity compensation plan, if you have one, and you need to seriously consider introducing one if you don’t have one in place.
+You need to review everything that relates to an equity compensation plan if you have one, and you need to seriously consider introducing one if you don’t have one in place.
 You will need to examine everything from management systems to payroll, HR, accounting, tax and financial reporting.
 You will need a compliance review across your plans and especially so if you have employees across multiple jurisdictions.
 How will you communicate your IPO to employees?

 When it comes to IPOing and your equity plans, you will need to review award procedures.
 You’ll have new financial reporting requirements to contend with – blackout windows, insider policies, trading periods etc. Will you issue a new equity plan for executives?
 Will you issue a stock plan for employees who haven’t had the opportunity to own a stake in the company?